guoguibing/librec/README.md

 ### Download
 * **librec-v2.0** is coming soon!
    * Source codes of the Alpha version will be updated shortly tonight.
+       * Note that this update is not a stable release, and bugs and issues may exist here and there for now.
+This version is suitable for those who seek for the latest update and changes in LibRec 2.0.
+The stable version will be available by the end of December 2016.
    * Beta version by the middle of December 2016
    * Full version by the end of December 2016
 * **[librec-v1.3](http://www.librec.net/release/librec-v1.3.zip)**